amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ## Example
 ````
 "Parameters": {
-    "function": "random_choice",
+    "operation": "random_choice",
     "list": "hi,hello,yo,howdy,wassup"
 }
 ````
 Which will result in from Lambda similar to:
 ````
 {
-  "answer": "yo",
+  "result": "success",
-  "result": "success"
+  "answer": "hello"
 }
 ````

 ### replace_text
 The replace_text replaces specified text in an existing string with the supplied replacement.
+This can be used to alter formatting of recieved variables.
+For example, if one queried system provides a number formatted with hyphens, but the destination system requires underscores instead.
 #### Required Parameters
 The replace_text operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `replace_text`